-- 5.5 Ethics Officer Process Completion - When permission is granted by the EA or delegated authority, the Ethics Officer shall return a signed copy of the certificate of the certificate of approval to the applicant and inform the supervisor of the outcome. - Should the employee have the intention to continue with the other remunerative after the approved period, they must submit a new application 60 days before the expiry of the existing approval.
+5.5 Ethics Officer Process Completion

+- The decision accompanied by the relevant documentation will be sent to the Ethics Officer for communication to the applicant and the supervisor.
+The Ethics Officer and supervisor will then proceed with their respective tasks of monitoring the employee. - Should the employee have the intention to continue with the other remunerative after the approved period (re-application form), they must submit a new application 60 days before the expiry of the existing approval.